cmstiver/blog-api-server/README.md

-This API server is being utilized by: https://github.com/cmstiver/api-utilizing-blog
+This RESTful API server is being utilized by: https://github.com/cmstiver/api-utilizing-blog